smarticoai/public-api/docs/api/interfaces/TInboxMessage.md

 > **sent\_date**: `string`

-Date when the message was sent
+Date when the message was sent (server timestamp).

 ***